polkadotafrica/technical-writing-bounty/README.md

 ### Renumerations

-For tech tutorials, we pay 250 - 350 USD for every submission we choose.
+For tech tutorials, we pay 200 - 250 USD for every submission we choose.
+For tech tutorials that includes a complimentary walkthrough video, we pay 350 for every submission we choose.
 For content writing, we pay 150 - 200 USD for every submission we choose.